ashToronto/backgroundBlackout/README.md

 ### Prerequisites

-Ensure you have Node.js version 20.12.1 installed.
+- Ensure you have Node.js version 20.12.1 installed.
 You can manage multiple versions of Node.js with a version manager such as [nvm](https://github.com/nvm-sh/nvm).

+- You will need a replicate api token setup .env.local and add `REPLICATE_API_TOKEN = YOUR_REPLICATE_API_KEY;`

+- Replicate is free till credits run out.
+Check pricing of the models and hardware [replicate](https://replicate.com/pricing).

+- Remember each model has different versions, which you can check on the "Versions" tab.

+- Check the [replicate predictions tab](https://replicate.com/predictions) to see the status of each run and how long it took to generate the modified image.

 ### Installation